 1. Ditch the devices

-Blue light is emitted from electrical devices (such as your smartphone, computer, TV or tablet) and can disrupt our melatonin levels.
-Melatonin is a hormone that helps our internal biological clock regulate our sleep cycle.
+Blue light is emitted from electrical devices such as your smartphone, computer, TV or tablet.
+This light can disrupt our melatonin levels, which is a hormone that helps our internal biological clock regulate our sleep cycle.
 If this gets disrupted, our bodies are unable to tell when it’s morning or night, or when we should be asleep.

 2. Create a pre-sleep routine